 Student finance after your first year

 You’ll need to make an application for student finance for each year of your course.
 The type of help you can get depends on whether you study full or part-time, and when your course started.
-This page tells you what you could get if you started in or after September 2006, and are applying for finance for academic year 2013/2014.
+Find out what financial support is available for academic year 2014/2015.

 Support for full-time students